Vietnam Votes In Public Security Minister As President - UrduPoint

 The National Assembly chairman also resigned in April over "violations and shortcomings", meaning two of the country's top four positions had been vacant for a month.

-Lam, 66, has been public security minister since 2016 and has taken a hard line on human rights movements in the communist country.
+Lam, 66, had been public security minister since 2016 and has taken a hard line on human rights movements in the country.

 It had appeared he was set to hold the presidency and his position at the Ministry of Public Security (MPS) concurrently, which would have been a first for Vietnam.

-But hours before the secret ballot, parliamentarians agreed they would relieve him of the powerful role.
+But hours before a secret ballot to elect the president, parliamentarians agreed they would relieve him of the powerful MPS role.

 The National Assembly elects the president by secret ballot, with deputies then approving the results.